vercel/modelfusion/examples/basic/README.md

 ## Usage

-1. Create .env file with the following content (depending on the providers you want to use):
+1. Create .env file with the following content (and more settings, depending on the providers you want to use):

 ```
 OPENAI_API_KEY="YOUR_OPENAI_API_KEY"